Worship and Torah Service:

 (Click on highlighted words to get more information)

 What is Kefir?
 Our Rebbetzin says that you can serve Adonai much better if you are healthy and well and energetic.
 What you eat and drink is so important to your health.
 Kefir is amazing how it makes and keeps you healthy.
-What can Kefir treat?
+What can Kefir cure?
 Here Rebbetzin is sharing her nutritious kefir recipes with you who wish to make your own kefir at home using live kefir grains, instead of buying the commercial kind.
 (What's the difference?)
 See how you can make good use of extra liquid kefir, and the kefir whey which comes from making kefir cream cheese.
 We hope that after trying a few of these recipes, you will be inspired to modify your own favorite recipes.
 If you have a great recipe consider sharing it with us by sending it to This email address is being protected from spambots.
 You need JavaScript enabled to view it.
 (How can I get live kefir grains?)

 Some have asked why bake with kefir seeing as the hot temperature kills the probiotic?
 The answer is that the kefir will culture your baking product (or predigest the carbohydrates) if you let it sit and rest for awhile before putting it into the oven.
 The end result is that when you eat cultured food your digestive system can work more efficiently, you will have more energy and your body will store less calories.
 This is very helpful in losing weight or maintaining an ideal weight.

-1. Kefir Sourdough Honey Wheat Challah (get recipe) Lighter whole wheat!
+1. Kefir Sourdough Honey Wheat Challah (get recipe)

 2. Kefir Sourdough Butterhorn Rolls (get recipe) to impress your guests!

-Sourdough Quick Breads
+Kefir Sourdough Quick Breads

-1. Whole Wheat Kefir Sourdough Biscuits (get recipe)
+1. Kefir Sourdough Whole Wheat Biscuits (get recipe)

-2. Sourdough Blueberry Oatmeal Muffins (get recipe) Light and fluffy!
+3. Kefir Sourdough Blueberry Oatmeal Muffins (get recipe) Light and fluffy!

-3. Sourdough Apple Fritters (get recipe)
+4. Kefir Sourdough Apple Fritters (get recipe)

-4. Sourdough Carrot Cake Muffins (get recipe)
+5. Kefir Sourdough Carrot Cake Muffins (get recipe)

-5. Kefir Cheese Fritters (get recipe)
+6. Kefir Sourdough Corn Fritters (get recipe)

 Pancakes